mavolin/dismock/README.md

 -----

-Dismock is a library that aims to aid in mocking Discord's API requests.
+Dismock is a library that aims to make mocking Discord's API requests as easy as winking.
+No more huge integration tests, that require a bot on some private server with little to no debug information.

-It is not limited to any discord library, although it uses [arikawa](https://github.com/diamondburned/arikawa) as a foundation for its datatypes, as well as it's function names.
+Dismock is not limited to a specific Discord library, although it uses [arikawa](https://github.com/diamondburned/arikawa) as a foundation for its datatypes.

 ## Getting Started